Kotlin (Android) API Reference

 Version suffixes (e.g. python3.11, ruby3.2) are stripped before matching.

-Returns null when content does not start with #!, the shebang is
+Returns null when content does not start with #! (after stripping a

 Signature: